Logotype for Six Flags Entertainment Corporation

 Executive summary

-• Leadership changes included a new interim finance lead, new Chief Marketing Officer, Chief Legal and Compliance Officer, and reintroduction of park presidents at major parks to align with strategic priorities.
+• Leadership changes included a new interim finance lead, new Chief Marketing Officer, and reintroduction of park presidents at major parks to align with strategic priorities.

 • Integration of ticketing platforms, digital enhancements, and operational improvements led to higher conversion rates and increased migration to higher-value Season Pass products.